XinFinOrg/MyContract/README.md

 * Web3.js is used for blockchain interactions.

 All files structures as per the standard the code Node.js Express framework.

+# About Tokenization & Features

+* Mycontract provides contract creation and deployment as well as tokenization platform where user can create smartcontract for Initial token offering and deploy it in easy steps and start Initial token offering by doing KYC in very convenient manner.
+* Tokenization platform accepts ETHER and BITCOIN as contribution method.
+* Admin dashboard will be provided where user can access all the data as well as accounts.
+* KYC and AML services are provided by default for Initial token offering in tokenization platform.
+* User will be provided with individual account for ETHER and BTC  as well as Token for contribution as well as withdrawal.
+* Initial token offering platform will be provided with various theme options as well as custom platform logo.
+* Full custom platform services provided as a addon.

 # Whitelable Setup